argoproj-labs/argocd-operator/docs/reference/argocd.md

 Version | *(recent ApplicationSet version)* | The tag to use with the ApplicationSet container image.
 Resources | [Empty] | The container compute resources.
 LogLevel | info | The log level to be used by the ArgoCD Application Controller component.
 Valid options are debug, info, error, and warn.
+LogFormat | text | The log format to be used by the ArgoCD Application Controller component.
+Valid options are text or json.

 ### ApplicationSet Controller Example